 - https://www.youtube.com/watch?v=uIwV4WrH6Us (This YouTuber sells pre-modded PCBs you can drop right into the GPW)

 These videos and the gallery below should help you in disassembling your GPW to upgrade the switches.
-Pro tip: the iFixit iOpener is really useful for removing mouse feet cleanly but I would recommend have an extra set just in case.
+Pro tip: the iFixit iOpener is really useful for removing mouse feet cleanly but I would recommend having an extra set just in case.